 Surprisingly, defining success doesn’t always create amazing results and it doesn’t seem to stave off aggravating missteps at all.

-The Three Rocks addresses both of these shortcomings by clearly delineating success and by also describing superb performance and unforgivable blunders.
+3 Rocks addresses both of these shortcomings by clearly delineating success and by also describing superb performance and unforgivable blunders.

 This is the basic performance you expect.
 It’s your concise definition of how someone working for your consulting firm will succeed in the role or on the task you’ve assigned.

 This shows, concretely, how to impress your eyebrows off.
 Members of your consulting team are more likely to deliver superlative performance when you clearly define what outstanding means to you.

 This is behavior and output that’s less valuable than you’d receive from a block of granite.
 At least the granite doesn’t waste your time!
 Again, when overtly stating the behavior that drives you nuts, your consulting team is less likely to frustrate the meringue out of you.

 For any role at your consulting firm (including yours), and any assignment, describe each of The Three Rocks in a handful of bullet points.